AiJared/stylegan/README.md

 3. **Style Mixing.**

- - Ability to control different levels of image generation.
+ - The ability to control different levels of image generation.
  - Separates high-level attributes from stochastic details.

 ## Limitations of this Implementation